Last updated: May 4, 2026

 |---|---|---|---|

-| Commercial Pesticide Applicator License (individual) — if applying pesticides | WV Department of Agriculture | $20 exam fee + $20 annual license fee | 4-8 weeks (includes exam) |
+| Commercial Pesticide Applicator License (individual — if applying pesticides) | WV Department of Agriculture | $20/year + $20 per exam attempt | 4-8 weeks (includes exam) |

-| Licensed Pesticide Application Business (LPAB) — if applying pesticides | WV Department of Agriculture | $60/year | 2-4 weeks |
+| Licensed Pesticide Application Business (LPAB — if applying pesticides) | WV Department of Agriculture | $60/year | 2-4 weeks |

-| Business Registration Certificate | WV State Tax Department | $30 (one-time) | Same day online |
+| Business Registration Certificate | WV State Tax Department | $30 one-time | Same day online |

-| LLC Formation (recommended) | WV Secretary of State | $25 + $1 portal fee | 2-5 business days |
+| LLC Formation | WV Secretary of State (One Stop Portal) | $25 + $1 portal fee | 2-5 business days |

-| General Liability Insurance ($300K min for LPAB) | Private insurer | $800-$2,500/year | 1-3 business days |
+| General Liability Insurance ($300K-$1M) | Private insurer | $800-$2,500/year | 1-3 business days |

-| Workers’ Compensation Insurance | Private carrier (required for all employees) | Varies by payroll (higher risk class) | Before first hire |
+| Workers’ Compensation Insurance | Private carrier (required at 3+ employees) | Varies by payroll (NCCI code 0042) | Before 3rd employee starts |

 How to Start a Landscaping Business in West Virginia (Step by Step)